Are you looking into B2B sales, but don't know where to start?

 - Start a referral program.
 Referrals are much more likely to convert than other leads since they trust the person who recommended your business.
 If you reward your existing customers for referrals, they're more likely to send qualified leads your way.

 - Build network.
 Attend industry events, add new friends and business through LinkedIn, or just hand out your business card.
 If you are constantly networking, you're constantly marketing and building leads.
+This is particularly important is you're looking into how to become a wholesaler.
+Building relationships can help you learn how to find vendors and get you access to new wholesale items to sell.

 B2B Sales Funnel